MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/retail-context.md

 To learn more about how Azure supports retail organizations, see [Azure for Retail](./retail-azure-advantages.md).

-These resources offer guidance throughout the cloud adoption journey to help you succeed in the cloud adoption scenario.
+These resources offer guidance in the cloud adoption scenario.

 - [Cloud adoption strategy for the Retail industry](./strategy.md)
 - [Cloud adoption plan for the Retail industry](./plan.md)